artmg/lubuild/help/use/Music-and-multimedia.md

 ### Playlist editing

-If you bluk create playlists using scripts or commands like above, you may decide you wish to refine these playlists, perhaps filtering out songs you don't appreciate as much
+If you bulk create playlists using scripts or commands like above, you may decide you wish to refine these playlists, perhaps filtering out songs you don't appreciate as much